yfme/UIImageView-PlayGIF/README.md

 ## License

-UIImageView+PlayGIF is available under the MIT license.
+UIImageView-PlayGIF is available under the MIT license.
 See the LICENSE file for more info.